 How to Book Your Yacht Wedding

 Visit our wedding yacht charter page for more details, or call (727) 609-2248 to start planning.
-We recommend booking 4-6 weeks in advance for weekend dates.
+We recommend booking 4-6 weeks in advance for weekend dates, longer if you want October-December (peak Florida wedding season).
 A $1,000 refundable deposit holds your date.